 This new version is the world’s fastest, capturing holograms at 25Hz, [vs.0.2Hz for the original LISST-Holo].
 The same original housing now includes a rechargeable battery and 237 GB of data memory.
 Processing speed per unit water volume imaged is faster than the competition.
 A unique new feature ranks thousands of holograms based on richness of imagery – a Sequoia innovation for fast overview of a collection of holograms.

 Older LISST-Holo instruments can be upgraded to LISST-Holo2.
 Contact us if you’d like to upgrade your original LISST-Holo.

-Click here to watch a tutorial on Sequoia’s hologram processing software.
+Click here to watch a video on Sequoia’s updated fast hologram processing software.